lukiwieser/racetrack/README.md

 Racetracks can be predefined or randomly generated using a generator.
 Predefined tracks are defined in `classes/racetrack_list.py`.
-Random tracks are created by choosing random points on a grid, followed by the randomly assigning the start and finish points.
+Random tracks are created by choosing random points on a grid, followed by randomly assigning the start and finish points.
 Lines are then drawn to connect these points using OpenCV.

 ## Results